-App Engine applications can send email messages on behalf of the app's administrators, and on behalf of users with Google Accounts.
+App Engine applications can send email messages on behalf of the app's email receiving addresses and on behalf of some users with Google Accounts.
 Apps can receive email at various addresses.
 Apps send messages using the Mail service and receive messages in the form of HTTP requests initiated by App Engine and posted to the app.

 - Sending mail